HankTaiwan869/Intercity-BusTime-Prediction/README.md

 > **Note:** The app may be asleep due to inactivity.
 If you see a loading screen, click **"Yes, get this app back up!"** and wait ~10 seconds for it to wake up.

-*Solo project · End-to-end ownership from data engineering, modeling, to deployment*
+*Solo project · End-to-end ownership from data engineering, modeling, evaluation, and deployment*

-*Core engine complete*; currently in Phase 2, implementing automated hyperparameter tuning and multi-route scaling to 1,500+ routes.
-(Updated on 2026/3/16)
+Built a deployed machine learning web app that predicts Taiwan intercity bus travel time from large-scale public transportation event data.

 ---
 ## Executive Summary
-1. Problem: Intercity-busses losing passengers due to unpredictability of travel time (down by [40%](https://www.rti.org.tw/news?uid=3&pid=186039) since 2016)
-2. Target Audience: Potential inter-city passengers who want to more accurately estimate travel time beforehand
-3. Solution: Build predictive models to provide more precise **estimates of travel time** using government datasets — try it live on the [Live Website](https://intercity-bustime-prediction-taiwan.streamlit.app/)
+Intercity buses in Taiwan have lost passengers partly because travel time can be difficult to estimate before departure.
+This project turns raw government bus event records into a deployed prediction tool that lets passengers choose a route, direction, stops, day, and departure time, then returns an estimated travel time and arrival time.

+The project showcases the full data-to-product workflow: large-file processing, data quality investigation, feature engineering, model training, custom evaluation, and Streamlit deployment.

 ---
+## Project Highlights
+- Built an end-to-end ML pipeline from **60GB+** of raw public transport data to a deployed Streamlit app.
+- Processed **200M+** bus event records across **365+ CSV files**, then converted them into optimized Parquet for downstream analysis.
+- Scaled from a single-route prototype to **1,644 deployed directional routes** and **6,367 adjacent stop-pair travel-time encodings**.
+- Engineered trip-level travel-time labels from raw arrival/departure events using route-aware as-of joins.
+- Trained a LightGBM regression model with route/segment target encoding, weekday/weekend handling, and Optuna hyperparameter tuning.
+- Built an interactive app that chains segment-level predictions into total journey time and estimated arrival time.

+---
 ## Results

-- Reduced 60GB+ raw data (365 CSV files) to a single 4.2GB Parquet file (**93% compression**)
+### Deployed System
+- Supports **889 public-facing route groups** and **1,644 directional routes**.
+- Covers **6,367 adjacent stop-pair segments** for flexible origin/destination prediction within supported routes.
+- Returns both total predicted travel time and estimated arrival time.
+- Provides optional segment-level breakdowns for multi-stop trips.

+### Model Performance
-- Improved strict-criterion prediction accuracy from **33% → 66%** over baseline (bus 7500)
+- Improved strict-criterion prediction accuracy from **33% -> 66%** over baseline on route 7500.
-- Improved loose-criterion prediction accuracy from **69% → 90%** over baseline (bus 7500)
+- Improved loose-criterion prediction accuracy from **69% -> 90%** over baseline on route 7500.
-- Reduced RMSE by **30%** and MAE by **41%** over baseline (bus 7500)
+- Reduced RMSE by **30%** and MAE by **41%** over baseline on route 7500.
-- Provide per-route prediction error guarantees — e.g. for route 1728, **90%** of predictions are off by no more than **10 minutes**.
+- For route 1728, **90%** of predictions were off by no more than **10 minutes** in the single-route prototype.
-- Currently scaling to **1,000+ bus routes** nationwide
 ---
 ## Data
 [Transport Data eXchange (Ministry of Transportation and Communication)](https://tdx.transportdata.tw/)
-- More than **200 million** rows, **370+ csv** files, **60+ GB**
-- Multiple datasets containing information about bus stops, bus routes, GPS location, bus action (arrival vs departure), time etc.
-- Messy data with tons of missing values, typos, and some data corruption
+- **200M+** raw bus event records from Taiwan government open data.
+- **365+ CSV files / 60GB+** of raw data, converted into optimized Parquet for analysis and training.
+- Event-level records include route IDs, stop IDs, bus plates, stop sequence, direction, event type, and timestamps.
+- The raw data contains missing values, inconsistent route/stop records, duplicated names, faulty stop sequences, and route changes that required manual investigation and filtering.

 ---
 ## Tech Stack
+**Data Engineering** · Polars, LazyFrame, Parquet, PyArrow
-**Data** · Polars, Parquet, NumPy, Pandas
+**Analysis** · Pandas, Polars, NumPy, Jupyter
-**Modeling** · LightGBM, Scikit-learn
+**Modeling** · LightGBM, Scikit-learn, Optuna
 **Visualization** · Plotly
-**Deployment** *(Phase 2)* · Streamlit, Joblib
+**Deployment** · Streamlit, JSON artifacts, cached model loading

 ---
+## System Architecture

+1. Ingest raw TDX bus event CSV files.
+2. Normalize schema, parse timestamps, clean event records, and write Parquet.
+3. Select routes and representative stops with enough usable observations.
+4. Generate stop-pair travel-time labels using route-specific as-of join tolerances.
+5. Build LightGBM training datasets with route IDs, time features, and mean travel-time encoding.
+6. Tune and evaluate the model with separate weekday/weekend validation sets.
+7. Deploy the trained model and compact lookup tables through Streamlit.
+8. At inference time, chain adjacent stop-pair predictions into total journey time and estimated arrival time.

+---
 ## Technical Challenges

 1. **Massive Dataset (60GB+)**
-   Streamed 370 CSV files directly into a single Parquet file using `pl.read_csv().sink_parquet()`, avoiding RAM overload.
-Switched from Pandas to Polars for **10-30x speedup**, turning 30-second operations into sub-second tasks.
-Result: **94% storage reduction** (60+GB → 4.2GB).
+   Streamed hundreds of CSV files into Parquet using Polars lazy execution, avoiding RAM overload and reducing the raw dataset from **60GB+** to about **4.2GB**.
+Moving the core workflow from Pandas to Polars made repeated joins, filters, and aggregations feasible at full-data scale.

-2. **Calculating Travel Time**
-   Raw data only logs bus actions when passengers board/alight, leaving gaps for low-traffic stops.
-Used `pl.join_asof` on plate numbers to reliably match records to the same trip, then filtered for high-traffic stops only to reduce noise.
-Complex joins complete in minutes via `pl.collect(engine='streaming')`.

-3. **Mapping GPS Pings to Bus Stops**
-   Built per-route `scipy.KDTree` indexes to match 700k+ GPS pings to their nearest stop in under 3 seconds. *(Dataset ultimately replaced by a cleaner alternative due to excessive missing values and GPS noise.)*
+2. **Creating Travel-Time Labels**
+   The raw data does not directly provide complete trip durations.
+I reconstructed travel time by matching departure and arrival events for the same route, bus plate, direction, and stop pair with `pl.join_asof`.
+Because different routes have different service patterns, I searched route-specific tolerance windows and investigated abnormal matches before creating the final training data.

+3. **Route and Stop Quality Control**
+   I filtered out routes with insufficient observations, unusable stop-pair matches, source-data inconsistencies, and route-history changes.
+This included investigating cases where as-of joins required 12-hour tolerances, where only one side of a stop pair was recorded on a given day, and where faulty stop sequences would corrupt travel-time labels.

+4. **Segment-Based Prediction**
+   The deployed app supports arbitrary origin/destination pairs within a route by predicting each adjacent stop segment sequentially and summing the results.
+This makes the model reusable across many stop combinations without training a separate model for every possible pair.
 ---
 ## Plots and Screenshots